If I purchased a saddle seat horse, I might name him Injustice … and you’re probably wondering why.

 Here at ThinLine, we’ve dedicated ourselves to creating and developing products that provide comfort to horses and riders, so performance improves, and riding becomes joyful.

-How is it that after 15 years of service to the equine world, ThinLine had not developed a saddle seat pad?
+How is it that after 15 years of service to the equine world, ThinLine had not developed a saddle pad for saddle seat riding?

 There were no easy answers to this question.
 Judgment crops up all over the place.
 With people, you don’t know, even breeds of dogs.
 But judgment is rooted in ignorance, so I, Elaine, owner of ThinLine, packed up my dressage horse and moved into a saddle seat barn.